Yang-DB-Lab/Eif4e1b_Paper/README.md

 # Scripts related to NGS data analysis and OCT4 IF processing
 Scripts related to scNMT-seq read alignment:

 * seRNA-Seq: stores scripts related to single embryo RNA-Seq data analysis(Smart-seq part of seNMT-seq).
-Also used for RIP-seq and Ribo-seq (after minor modifications).
+Also used for RIP-seq and Ribo-seq (with minor modifications).
 * scNMT_DNAseq_Part: scripts to align reads of seNMT-seq DNA-seq part.
 Hisat-3n is used for alignment.

 Script for OCT4 IF cleaning: